 Legitimating state aid and the Schools Commission

-It would seem, therefore, that those who argue that all children, and consequently all schools, are entitled to at least some government funding have won the day and that those who argue that ‘wealthy’ non-government schools do not need any government funding have been marginalised.
-This has placed Australia in a somewhat different position to that which exists in United States, where no state aid is provided to non-public schools, and to that in a number of other countries where at least some non-government schools operate without state aid.
+It would seem, therefore, that those who argue that all children, and consequently all schools, are entitled to at least some government funding have won the day and that those who argue that ‘wealthy’ nongovernment schools do not need any government funding have been marginalised.
+This has placed Australia in a somewhat different position to that which exists in United States, where little state aid is provided to non-public schools although that settlement has come under threat in recent times.

 The Gonski Report